stripe/stripe-go/README.md

 If you would like to send a request to an API that is:

-- not yet supported in stripe-go (like any `/v2/...` endpoints), or
-- undocumented (like a private beta), or
+- undocumented (like a preview feature), or
-- public, but you prefer to bypass the method definitions in the library and specify your request details directly
+- you prefer to bypass the method definitions in the library and specify your request details directly

 You can use the `rawrequest` package: